Pollak-Archive/.github/profile/README.md

 # 📚 The Knowledge Archive – A Complete School Archive

 Welcome to **The Knowledge Archive**, a central hub for all our school-related materials from **9th to 12th grade**!
-This organization contains structured resources across various subjects, including **History, Literature, Programming, Math, Science, and more**.
+This organization contains structured resources across various subjects, including **History, Literature, Programming, Math, and more**.

 ## 📂 What's Inside?